 Further similarities between the Tamron and Sony lenses are that they delivered almost identical lab test results for sharpness, color fringing and distortion in our lab-tests, and the optical stabilizers were equally effective.

 Superzoom lenses generally compromise image quality to enable their extra-large zoom range, and that’s certainly the case here.
 Sharpness drops off at longer zoom settings, where color fringing becomes very noticeable.
 There’s also heavy barrel distortion at the short end.
-On the plus side, automatic corrections are available in Sony NEX cameras.
+On the plus side, automatic corrections are available in Sony A6000-series bodies.

 We run a range of lab tests under controlled conditions, using the Imatest Master testing suite.
 Photos of test charts are taken across the range of apertures and zooms (where available), then analyzed for sharpness, distortion and chromatic aberrations.